 Suggested storage and presentation of the Uncle Goose Chinese blocks

-Although the blocks come in a box, I suggest taking the blocks out of the box and putting them in a basket so that they are visible and accessible to your child.
-If you keep the blocks in the box, it is easy for everybody to forget about them.
+Although the blocks come in a box, I suggest taking the blocks out of the box and putting them in an open basket.

-For younger toddlers, the blocks may be overwhelming with abstract information on each side.
+For younger toddlers, the blocks could be overwhelming with abstract information on each side.
 Don’t expect them to take interest to all of the information.
-Most likely, the will be attracted to the illustration side of the block and you can talk about it in Chinese.
-Later, they may notice and you can point out how to say the Chinese words.
+Most likely, the will initially be attracted to the illustration side of the block, and you can talk about it in Chinese.
+Later, they may notice the Chinese characters and show interest in reading.